core-wg/oscore/draft-ietf-core-object-security.md

 - ver: contains the CoAP version number, as defined in Section 3 of {{RFC7252}}.

-- code: contains is the CoAP Code of the unprotected CoAP message, as defined in Section 3 of {{RFC7252}}.
+- code: contains is the CoAP Code of the original CoAP message, as defined in Section 3 of {{RFC7252}}.

-- options: contains the Class I options {{class-i}} present in the unprotected CoAP message encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included class I option
+- options: contains the Class I options {{class-i}} present in the original CoAP message encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included class I option

 - alg: contains the Algorithm from the security context used for the exchange (see {{context-definition}}).